London Town (1946 film): Reception

+Variety wrote: "Treatment of the film is thoroughly American, forcing the question why it should have been made in Britain at all.
+In every respect it apes the American model, and London, as the London Times points out, becomes a suburb of Hollywood.
+Most surprising of all is the quality of the musical items, which fail every time to stun the ear with haunting hits and lack good voices throughout."

+Picturegoer wrote: "It runs too long, and the oases in a somewhat arid desert are mostly supplied by Sid Field, who proves that he has the potentialities of a first-rate screen comedian; he can, with good material, emulate his stage successes."

 Music

-Songs in London Town include "You Can't Keep a Good Dreamer Down", "The 'Ampstead Way" (most definitely inspired by "The Lambeth Walk" from the earlier stage production Me and My Girl), "Any Way the Wind Blows", a medley of Cockney songs ("Knock 'em in the Old Kent Road"/"Any Old Iron"/"Follow the Van"), "Don't Dilly Dally on the Way" (sung by Charles Collins), and "My Heart Goes Crazy", which was the title under which an abridged U.S. version of the film was released by United Artists in 1953.
+Songs in London Town include "You Can't Keep a Good Dreamer Down", "The 'Ampstead Way", "Any Way the Wind Blows", a medley of Cockney songs ("Knock 'em in the Old Kent Road"/"Any Old Iron"/"Follow the Van"), "Don't Dilly Dally on the Way" (sung by Charles Collins), and "My Heart Goes Crazy", which was the title under which an abridged U.S. version of the film was released by United Artists in 1953.

-In September 2006, the film's soundtrack – plus bonus tracks including four early studio recordings by Clark – was released on CD by Sepia Records.
+In September 2006, the film's soundtrack—plus bonus tracks including four early studio recordings by Clark—was released on CD by Sepia Records.

 Media

-The original two-hour-12 minute version, which never was released commercially, is now available for viewing at the archives at the BFI Southbank.
+The original two-hour-12-minute version, which was never released commercially, is now available for viewing at the archives at the BFI Southbank.

-In September 2011, the full-length version of the film was made commercially available for the first time, when it was released on a PAL DVD by Odeon Entertainment in the U.K. (Running time is listed as 122 mins. on Amazon UK, so that would be shortened.
-Or, that might simply be running fast at PAL speed, 25 frames per second instead of transferred correctly at film speed of 24 fps.)
+In September 2011, the full-length version of the film was made commercially available for the first time, when it was released on a PAL DVD by Odeon Entertainment in the U.K.